-During the exchange visit, the officials discussed the Results-Based Financing (RBF) mechanism used in Nigeria, which is an efficient form of capex subsidy for energy access delivery through mini-grids.
-Under the Rural Electrification Fund, REA currently provides a capex subsidy of $350 upon connection, which has proved to be an efficient de-risking and subsidy mechanism and consequently attracted significant private sector interest in developing and deploying mini-grids systems in Nigeria.
-Over and above the capex subsidy, there is an opex susbidy that is provided by REA at certain key points during the lifespan of the energy system.
+During the exchange visit, the officials discussed the Results-Based Financing (RBF) mechanism used in Nigeria, which is an efficient form of capital expenditure (capex) subsidy for energy access delivery through mini-grids.
+The Rural Electrification Fund (REA), a statutory instrument with a mandate to deliver 8,000-10,000 mini-grids by 2023, currently provides a capex subsidy of $350 upon connection.
+This has proven to be an efficient de-risking and subsidy mechanism and has consequently attracted significant private sector interest.
+Over and above the capex subsidy, there is an operational expenditure (opex) subsidy that is provided by REA at certain key points during the lifespan of the energy system.
 Cognisant of the need for a subsidy mechanism, the officials from the Government of Ethiopia presented the version of the RBF structure that they are exploring; one that is solely focused on capex subsidy.
-This is mainly to encourage innovation and efficiency from the private sector so as to decrease their OPEX cost, and thus increase their profit.
+This is mainly to encourage innovation and efficiency from the private sector so as to decrease their opex costs, and thus increase their profit.

-One of the stark differences in the mini-grid systems implemented in the two countries relates largely to the size of the systems.
-The mini-grid systems that are designed and implemented in Nigeria are generally under 100 kW of generation power.
-The regulatory framework in Nigeria is such that systems of upto 100 kW require no permit, whilst those between 100 kW and 1 MW do require one, whilst any system above the 1MW threshold requires a license.
-The mini-grids systems being piloted in Ethiopia range from 200 kW to 750 kW with most operating at an average installed capacity of 500 kW per site.
-The officials from Ethiopia reported that the rationale from having a higher generation capacity per site stems from the fact that off-grid smaller-scale system have a high cost variance as compared to the larger systems and are thus more viable.
-The relaxed licensing requirements in Nigeria have made it attractive for the private sector to develop small-scale systems, which will inform the development of the regulatory framework in Ethiopia.
+One of the stark differences in the mini-grid systems implemented in the two countries largely relates to the size of the systems.
+In Nigeria, the mini-grid systems are generally under 100 kW of generation power and the country’s regulatory framework only requires systems greater than this wattage to obtain a licence.
+In Ethiopia, the mini-grids systems being piloted range from 200 kW to 750 kW with most operating at an average installed capacity of 500 kW per site.
+The officials from Ethiopia reported that the rationale for having a higher generation capacity per site stems from the fact that off-grid smaller-scale systems have a high cost variance as compared to the larger systems and are thus more viable.
+The relaxed regulatory requirements in Nigeria have made it attractive for the private sector to develop small-scale systems.
+This was one of the key learnings from the exchange which will inform the development of the regulatory framework in Ethiopia.

-During the site visits to communities where mini-grid system were in the process of being commissioned, it became apparent that without anchor tenants through productive use of energy (PUE), developers run the risk of only 10% of the generation power being used during the day time – as was the case at one of the sites.
+During the site visits to communities where mini-grid systems were in the process of being commissioned, it became apparent that without anchor tenants through productive use of energy (PUE), developers run the risk of only 10% of the generation power being used during the day time – as was the case at one of the sites.
 This highlights the need to engage with the local community to stimulate demand through PUE.
 Relying on the bulk of the load being used at night significantly increases capex cost of the system due to the need to deploy increased numbers of storage batteries.
-Informed planning, community engagement, and the use of modular systems increase the likelihood of financially viable business models.
-At one of the other sites visited where a 30 kW system was installed, there is an anchor tenant that will be connected – a cereal grinding mill – consuming over 50% of the daytime load.
-In addition to providing a clean source of energy, the weekly costs of the milling business is forecasted to decrease from $116 – which is exclusive of transporting the diesel to the site – to $96.
+A more efficient example was displayed at one of the other sites where there is an anchor tenant (a cereal grinding mill) that will be consuming over 50% of the daytime load.
+In addition to providing a clean source of energy, the weekly costs of the milling business is forecast to decrease from $116 – which is exclusive of transporting the diesel to the site – to $96.
 PUE through the milling business improves the financial viability of the energy system.

-The officials also shared information on innovative ways of changing the behaviour of the community, which included encouraging them to use more energy during the daytime and decrease the load during the night.
+The Nigerian officials shared information on innovative ways of changing the energy consumption behaviour of communities, which included encouraging them to use more energy during the daytime and decrease the load during the night.
 This could be done through decreasing the tariff rate for daytime users and increasing the tariff rate for night-time users.
-The change in community behaviour to lower the load during the night will decrease the need for battery storage systems, thus directly decreasing the capex cost and increasing viability of the system.

-The lessons from this bilateral exchange visit have contributed to raising awareness about the role of the private sector and provided a model by which it works in Nigeria.
-The emerging information will contribute to identify unforeseen risks and outline appropriate mitigation plan and tools to grow the mini-grids sector in Ethiopia.
+The bilateral exchange was successful in that the Ethiopian delegation gained good practical insights into the role that the private sector can play by evaluating working models applied in Nigeria.
+The emerging information will contribute to identify unforeseen risks and outline appropriate mitigation plans and tools to grow the mini-grids sector in Ethiopia.

-This exchange visit was financed by the BMU under the IKI Mobilising Investment Programme and supported by the Africa LEDS Partnership’s African Mini-Grids Community of Practice.
+This exchange visit was financed by the BMU under the IKI Mobilising Investment for NDC Implementation Programme and supported by the Africa LEDS Partnership’s African Mini-Grids Community of Practice.